Koenkk/zigbee2mqtt.io/docs/information/user_extensions.md

 ## Remove user extension

-To save a user extension over the API publish to `zigbee2mqtt/bridge/request/extension/remove` with payload `{"name": "my-first-extension.js"}`.
+To remove a user extension over the API publish to `zigbee2mqtt/bridge/request/extension/remove` with payload `{"name": "my-first-extension.js"}`.